green-green-avk/AnotherTerm-docs/docs/graphical-sessions.md

 ---

-The main problems with X applications on Android are performance and lack of good screen input methods;
+The main problems with X applications on Android are low performance and lack of good screen input methods.
-* Termux + XServer? --- No way.
-* VNC with a client and server on the same machine is a complete joke.

-Current solution addresses both.
+Current solution addresses both of them.

 ### UI and screen input